FarmBot-Docs/farmbot-developers/v15/lua/functions/pins.md

 # new_sensor_reading(params)

 **Plots a sensor reading point** which can be viewed from the [sensors panel](https://my.farm.bot/app/designer/sensors).
-Accepts a table of parameters that include the X, Y, and Z coordinates of the reading (usually the FarmBot's current position), the pin number, the pin mode (analog or digital), and the value.
+Accepts a table of parameters that include the X, Y, and Z coordinates of the reading (usually the FarmBot's current position), the pin number, the pin mode (analog or digital), the value, and the time in UTC at which the sensor was read at.

 The `mode` must be either `0` for `digital` readings or `1` for `analog` readings.